ckt1031/obsidian-wordwise-plugin/README.md

 There are also some additional options that you can configure:

-- **OpenAI Base URL**: The base URL for the OpenAI API.
-You can change this if you want to use a different API endpoint, suitable for users who cannot access the OpenAI directly or intented to use third party services.
+- **OpenAI Base URL**: The web address for OpenAI.
+You can change it to use a different service.
-- **OpenAI Model**: The model to use for the AI.
-The default is `gpt-3.5-turbo`, which is the most stablest and suitable model.
-You can also use `gpt-3.5-turbo-0613` or `gpt-3.5-turbo-16k` for faster or longer results. or even `gpt-4` (Not recommended) and `gpt-4-32k` (Not recommended) for the most powerful model.
+- **OpenAI Model**: The AI model to use.
+Default is `gpt-3.5-turbo`, but `gpt-4` and `gpt-4-turbo-preview` are also options.
-- **Temperature**: The higher the temperature, the crazier the text.
-The temperature can be any number between 0 and 1, but OpenAI recommends keeping it between 0.7 and 1.0.
+- **Temperature**: A value between 0 and 1 that controls the randomness of the text.
+Higher values make the text more random.
-- **Frequency Penalty**: Number between -2.0 and 2.0.
-Positive values penalize new tokens based on their existing frequency in the text so far, decreasing the model's likelihood to repeat the same line verbatim.
+- **Frequency Penalty**: A value between -2.0 and 2.0.
+Positive values make the AI less likely to repeat itself.
-- **Presence Penalty**: Number between -2.0 and 2.0.
-Positive values penalize new tokens based on whether they appear in the text so far, increasing the model's likelihood to talk about new topics..
+- **Presence Penalty**: A value between -2.0 and 2.0.
+Positive values make the AI more likely to discuss new topics.
-- **Maxmium Tokens**: The maximum number of tokens to generate.
-Remember that the start token counts as one token.
-In general, the longer the input prompt, the more tokens you will need to use.
-More tokens will also increase the time and cost of the request.
+- **Maximum Tokens**: The maximum length of the generated text.
+Longer prompts require more tokens, which increases the time and cost of the request.

 ## Commands

 The plugin provides the following commands:

-- **AI: Improve Writing**: Improve your writing such as grammar, sentence structure, and word choice.
+- **Improve Writing**: Improve your writing such as grammar, sentence structure, and word choice.
-- **AI: Simplify Text**: Simplify your text to make it easier to read.
+- **Fix Grammar**: Fix grammar mistakes in your text.
-- **AI: Make Shorter**: Condense your text while retaining the main points, ideal for creating summaries.
+- **Make Shorter**: Condense your text while retaining the main points, ideal for creating summaries.
-- **AI: Make Longer**: Expand on your text to provide more detail or explanation.
+- **Make Longer**: Expand on your text to provide more detail or explanation.
+- **Highlight Main Point**: Highlight the only main idea in your text.
-- **AI: Paraphrase**: Rewrite your text in a different way while keeping the same meaning, perfect for avoiding repetition or enhancing understanding.
+- **Paraphrase**: Rewrite your text in a different way while keeping the same meaning, perfect for avoiding repetition or enhancing understanding.
+- **Simplify Text**: Simplify your text to make it easier to read.

 ## License